cyvive/www/docs/index.md

 ## What?

-Cyvive provides **Immutable Change**, from the instrastructure through to moment in time understanding of deployed applications.
-Everything is Immutable.
+Cyvive, simply is **Immutable Change**, applied through all **Cloud Native** layers and beyond.
 This means your business, or parts of it can be reproduced, moved or upgraded safely.
-This **Immutable Change** is provided through two key approaches:
+Cyvive enables this through:

-### Operational Platform
+### Immutable Operational Platform

 Infrastructure-as-a-Service, expects the cloud service provider to deliver infrastructure components that would otherwise exist in an on-premises data center.
-These components could consist of servers, storage and networking as well as the virtualization layer, which the IaaS provider hosts in its own data center.
+These components could consist of servers, storage and networking as well as the virtualization layer, which the (Cloud Service Provider CSP) IaaS provider hosts in its own data center.
 While they may also provide Platform-as-a-Service (PaaS) offerings such as cloud functions, container execution api's, or even Kubernetes variations.
 By design, they are not turn-key offerings.

 **Cyvive**, however, is.
 As an operational platform, it directly interfaces with the cloud provider (or Bare Metal) of choice using the provides IaaS interactions to provision an immutable collection of components necessary to run the orchestrator of choice.
 The default being Kubernetes

-### EcoSystem

-**Cloud Native** requires a collection of tools, or an extended ecosystem of services to understand and, unlock and leverage its full potential.
-Each tool, when selected by companies typically goes through a process, that takes months for an efficient team with multitudes of Proof of Concepts, each potentially causing *back to the drawing board moments*.
-The modern company doesn't have the luxury of time to assess, stabilize and incrementally add each component of the **Cloud Native** ecosystem while guaranteeing stability amongst change management in their Digital Transformation journey.

-**Cyvive** takes the best in breed tool for each part of the EcoSystem and manages its lifecycle.
-Choices are available between Open Source or Propriatory where possible.
-Such careful selection and management of the Best in Breed Candidates of the EcoSystem unlocks the power of the Orchestrator to perform often significantly beyond its standard capabilities

 ### Governance